exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 isset
 -----

-isset() is a function that determines if a variable is declared and is different than null
+isset() is a function that determines if a variable is declared and is different than null.

+Isset() is also related to the magic method __isset(), which is used to determine if a property in an object exists or not.

 .. code-block:: php